OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | channelReference | string | `EVENT` | no | `Array` |

 **data**
-This dataset contains the actual information about an event, this in the XML notation which is described in more detail in each chapter of the event types.
+This data set contains the actual information about an event, this in the XML notation which is described in more detail in each chapter of the event types (Defect event type, Detected object event type, Limit event type and Consistency event type).
 A type can be stored for each event.
 These are explained in more detail below.

 | Name | Data type | Parent object | Mandatory | Storage type |